KenKundert/inform/doc/user.rst

 Info Class
 """"""""""

-The :class:`inform.Info` class is intended to be used as a helper class.
+The :class:`Info` class is intended to be used as a helper class.
 When instantiated, it converts provided keyword arguments to attributes.
 Unknown attributes evaluate to None. *Info* can be used directly, or it can be used as a base class.